How to Darken Laser Engraving on Wood: Complete Guide

 • Test the solution on scrap wood first to see how it reacts with different wood types.

 Using Borax and Baking Soda to darken laser engravings is an effective and safe method.
 These natural compounds help create deeper burns, making your designs stand out with improved contrast.
-With the right preparation and laser settings, you can enhance the quality of your laser engravings on wood effortlessly.
+With the right preparation and laser settings, you can effortlessly enhance the quality of your laser engravings on wood.

 These pre-treatment methods help achieve darker, high-contrast laser engravings, making the designs more visible and visually striking.